ankeetmaini/blog/dsa/simplify-paths.md

 Hi!
 Today I'll go through the problem **simplify paths** and see how best to solve it!

-The premise is simple, you'd be given a unix like path and we need to simplify it as much as we can.
+The premise is simple, you're given a unix like path and it is to be simplified.
 This means

 - removing trailing slashes
 - removing `..` parent references